 So if you’re currently using a Caliburn, and you’re looking for a bit more oomph, then I highly recommend picking up the Xros.
 As another thing they share is the price.
 Both the Caliburn and the Vaporesso Xros are available on our website, which I think is a steal and it’s also a best price.

 Before we end off, I wanted to ask what’s your opinion on this device?
 Would you pick one up for yourself?
+Do you want to know more about vaporesso vs uwell?
+Do you want to know xros 2 vs caliburn g2?
 Let me know by leaving a comment in the comment section down below!

 People Also Ask